vmsmith/vmsmith.github.io/content/stray-voltage/251231-context-management.md

 ---

-There is a post on Reddit by `Low-Flow-6571` about managing the of information in the context window that might be of use at some point.
+There is a post on Reddit by `Low-Flow-6572` about managing the amount of information in the context window that might be of use at some point.
 From the post:

 >There’s a massive trend right now towards "Infinite Context".
 The marketing pitch is: "Just dump your entire knowledge base into the prompt, the model will figure it out."